 The dressing of the pads can be done by one of several methods.
 The methods for solder removal include the solder wick or solder vacuum techniques.
 The solder vacuum process has less chance of damaging the pads while being somewhat slow.
-The braid technique, while faster, can lead to lifted pads or otherwise damaged solder mask areas if not done properly or with the right size of wick.
+The solder wicking technique, while faster, can lead to lifted pads or otherwise damaged solder mask areas if not done properly or with the right size of wick.

 Various types of stencils